DrMarkusVoss/pumla/ModellingGuideline.md

 planning or discussion purposes that should not be part of the re-usable model. *pumla* will only consider files that are marked like that for the re-use.
-There may exist PlantUML diagrams within the repo, where you do not want the restrictions of *pumla* and the other files would otherwise possibly disturb the model-re-use.
-Still, you can include *pumla* files into any other *non-pumla* PlantUML diagram file.
+There may exist PlantUML diagrams within the repo, where you do not want the restrictions of *pumla*, and the other files would otherwise possibly disturb the model-re-use.
+Still, you can include *pumla* files into any other *non-pumla* PlantUML diagram file, as it only contains and includes PlantUML compatible language.